tomcoso/img-slider-react/README.md

 }
 ```

+#### <strong>`images`</strong>

-You need to import the images to maintain the relative url after building.
+An array of string `url` values that point to each image.
+In react you normally want to import the images to maintain the relative url after building.
 Then, just pass them in an array.

+#### <strong>`timerOptions`</strong>

-`timerOptions` - is the time (in milliseconds) for each interval between slides.
+The time (in milliseconds) for each interval between slides.
 It always slides forwards, looping back to the start after it reaches the end.

 After user interaction (meaning manually selecting a slide or sliding forwards or backwards), the timer is reset.

 If left out, default timer is `6500ms` or `6.5 seconds`

+## Placement

+The Slider component has to be placed inside a parent component that will give it shape.
+There is no other way to adjust height or width of the slider.

 ---

-### Usage
+## Usage

 ```jsx
 import Slider from 'styled-img-slider'